How to Master the Art of Deboning Fish: Pro Tips

 What should I do with fish scraps after deboning?

 Fish scraps should be disposed of properly to prevent odours and contamination.
-Seal them in a bag and discard them in your compost or rubbish bin, maintaining a clean and hygienic kitchen environment.
+Seal them in a bag and discard them in your compost or rubbish bin to maintain a clean, hygienic kitchen environment.

 How do I know when to stop deboning a fish?

 You should stop deboning when you can no longer see any bones left in the fillet.
-Thoroughly check for any remaining pin bones by feeling along the fillet with your fingers to ensure a pleasant eating experience.
+Thoroughly check for any remaining pin bones by running your fingers along the fillet to ensure a pleasant eating experience.

 Can I learn deboning techniques through online videos?